Knee microfracture surgery

-- Make another cut and passes tools through this opening.
+- Make another cut and pass tools through this opening.
 A small pointed tool called an awl is used to make very small holes in the bone near the damaged cartilage.
 These are called microfractures.

 These holes connect to the bone marrow to release cells that can build new cartilage to replace the damaged tissue.

 Why the Procedure Is Performed